TypeTogether/Playwrite/README.md

 | Vietnam | VN |  | Playwrite VN | Playwrite Việt Nam |

 ## Create or edit handwriting models

-After creating or editing glyphs and modifying the Recipe table you will need to prepare the files for font generation following these four steps.
-1. Write the model dictionary
-2. Write the feature file for models
-3. Update the design space
-4. Create UFOs from the Glyphpackage file
+For creating new models or editing existing you can follow these steps:

+1. (If needed) Add/modify glyphs to the source file.
+2. (If needed) Add feature code (classes, substitutions, connections) to `./sources/features/Playwrite.fea`.
+3. Add the model recipe entry data to `./sources/data/models-all.csv`

-Now you are ready to build new fonts following the build instructions.
+Now you are ready to build the new model fonts following the [build instructions](#build-instructions).